lead generation

 A CRM allows you to segment leads based on criteria such as demographics,

-behavior, or level of interest.
+behaviour, or level of interest.

 This helps you tailor your marketing efforts to specific groups